Former Man Utd midfielder Fellaini tests positive for coronavirus in China | Goal.com

 Fellaini moved to Shandong in 2019 and enjoyed a successful first season with the club as he scored 13 goals in all competitions as his side finished fifth in the league.

-As the coronavirus gets worse around the world, football has been unable to escape its grasp with a number of players, managers and staff testing positive.
+As the coronavirus gets worse around the globe, football has been unable to escape its grasp with a number of players, managers and staff testing positive.

 On Saturday, former Real Madrid president Lorenzo Sanz sadly passed away after being hospitalised with the condition.
 While Juventus star Paulo Dybala joined a growing list of players from the club to test positive.